Tonomy-Foundation/accountability-framework/README.md

 ## Initialize project

-Install all npm packages for FE and BE, and then initialize the blockchain with bootstrap account
+Install all npm packages for FE and BE, and then initialize the blockchain with bootstrap account.
+You should only need to redo this once before the first time you run.

 `./app.sh init`